 In an investigation setting, investigators will often request that the accused or accuser submit physical evidence that will help elucidate the details of a case.
 Once obtained by the investigators, the evidence will remain in their possession until the conclusion of the case.
 If a letter of accusation is not submitted, then the case is dropped, and all physical evidence pertaining to the investigation is destroyed.
 On the other hand, if a letter of accusation is issued and the case goes to trial, all physical evidence must be submitted to investigators 24 hours in advance for trial preparations.
 Any new evidence submitted by the accused or the accuser within 24 hours of the trial start will not be accepted.
 Physical evidence will be distributed to all trial panel members for use during the trial.
 At the conclusion of the trial, the presiding co-chair will assemble all materials and store them in case files that are locked in the Honor Council’s safe.
 They will be destroyed five years after the conclusion of the case.

 How do I become a member of the Honor Council?

-Honor Council applications are available at the Worner Desk.
-Just ask the person working behind the desk for an application.
-All applications are due by the end of Third Block and need only be returned to the Worner Desk.
-Once you have applied, you may be invited to interview with current members of the Honor Council where a final decision will be made.
-The Honor Council only accepts new members once a year so if it is after Third Block, you should apply the following year.
+Honor Council applications are available at the Worner Desk at the beginning of 2nd block, just ask the person at the desk.
+All applications are due at the end of Third Block and need only be returned to the Worner Desk.
+Once you apply, you may be invited to interview with current members of the Honor Council where a final decision will be made.
+The Honor Council accepts new members once a year, so, if it is after Third Block, you may apply the following year.